-April brings NCHS’s spring photography contest exhibition Simple Pleasures: The Nature Show at McRitchie-Hollis Museum.
+NCHS’s spring photography contest exhibition Simple Pleasures: The Nature Show is on view through May at McRitchie-Hollis Museum.
 See a variety of nature photography from close florals to landscapes in this juried show.
-Through April vote for People’s Choice during your visit to the museum.
+Winners were honored at a reception April 29 including first, second, third and People’s Choice.

 Regular McRitchie-Hollis Museum admission is $5 adults and $2 students, teachers and seniors 60 and up.
 Our hours are 10 a.m. to noon and 1-3 p.m.
 Tuesday through Saturday.
 McRitchie-Hollis Museum is at 74 Jackson St. Ample parking in back with entrance off Clark Street.
 For more information call 770-251-0207.

-- Also coming later this year is an exhibition on the Howard Warner School that is opening as a new community center on Savannah Street.
+- Coming in early 2018 will be an exhibition on the Howard Warner School that opened May 6, 2017 as a new community center on Savannah Street.
 The facility served Newnan’s Aftrican-American community and later housed offices for the Coweta County Board of Education.

 At the Depot History Center: